Are they really so different?

 1. Quality traffic and leads

-With a more targeted and informed approach, you can attract leads that are more likely to be interested in your services.
+With a more targeted and informed approach, you can attract leads who are more likely to be interested in your services.

 Which brings us to the next point.